... Skip to main content

 Consent to sexual touching will not exist in any of the following situations:

-2. where a person lacks the mental capacity to consent.
-This includes someone who is severely intoxicated, unconsciousness, or suffering from a serious mental illness, etc.;
+2. where a person lacks the mental capacity to consent — including someone who is severely intoxicated, unconscious, or suffering from a serious mental illness;

-3. where consent is obtaining by abusing a position of trust, power, or authority;
+3. where consent is obtained by abusing a position of trust, power, or authority;

 4. where a lack of consent to engage in sexual activity is expressed by words or actions;

-5. where someone expresses a lack of agreement to continue to engage in the sexual activity; OR
+5. where someone expresses a lack of agreement to continue the sexual activity; or

 6. where a person is not old enough to consent to sexual activity.

-The age of consent is the age that someone can legally agree to participate in sexual activity .
-Canada’s age of consent laws apply equally in every Province and Territory to all forms of sexual activity, ranging from kissing and fondling to sexual intercourse.
+The age of consent is the age at which someone can legally agree to participate in sexual activity.
+Canada's age of consent laws apply equally in every Province and Territory to all forms of sexual activity, from kissing and fondling to sexual intercourse.

 • The legal age of consent is 16 years, with exceptions for close-in-age relationships.